tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  Update pacman and yay packages: `$ yay -Syu`
 Search for package and print a list of options: `$ yay PKG`
  Install without confirm: `$ yay -S --noconfirm PKG`
- Print pakker that need updates: `$ yay -Pu`
+ Print a list of packages that need updates: `$ yay -Pu`
  Remove unnecessary dependencies: `$ yay -Yc`
  Manual: `$ man yay`

  Here is a link to a recent article on yay and AUR helpers in general if you are interested in reading more about it: https://www.ostechnix.com/yay-found-yet-another-reliable-aur-helper/

  ### 2.5 Adding color and additional information to package management
  By now you might be frustrated with the bland wall of text that comes from searching for a package with yay or listing installed packages with pacman.
 We can fix this by adding color and highlighting in the config file for pacman.
  `$ sudo nano /etc/pacman.conf`
  Around line 25-35 you should see a line that says `#Color` and another line that says `#VerbosePkgLists`.
 Remove the hash from both of these lines to uncomment them.
 The next time you run a pacman or yay command, you shuld be able to see the difference.
 If you don't like the verbose package list info, go into the config file again and uncomment that shit.

 ## 3.0 Configuration of hardware and drivers